jayantasamaddar/quick-reference/react-redux/README.md

 # What is Redux?
-Redux is an open-source JavaScript state management library for managing and centralizing application state via a single data store.
+**[Redux](https://redux.js.org/)** is an open-source JavaScript state management library for managing and centralizing application state via a single data store.
 It is most commonly used with libraries such as React or Angular for building user interfaces.

-# Benefits of using Redux to manage application state
-1. **Predictable** - Redux helps you write applications that **behave consistently**, run in different environments (client, server, and native), and are **easy to test**.
-2. **Centralized** - Centralizing your application's state and logic enables powerful capabilities like **undo/redo**, **state persistence**, and much more.
-3. **Debuggable** - The Redux DevTools make it easy to trace **when, where, why, and how your application's state changed**.
-Redux's architecture lets you log changes, use **"time-travel debugging"**, and even send complete error reports to a server.
-4. **Flexible** - Redux **works with any UI layer**, and has **a large ecosystem of addons** to fit your needs.
+Redux is really:

+- A single store containing "global" state
+- Dispatching plain object actions to the store when something happens in the app
+- Pure reducer functions looking at those actions and returning immutably updated state

+While it's not required, [your Redux code also normally includes](https://redux.js.org/tutorials/fundamentals/part-7-standard-patterns):

+- Action creators that generate those action objects
+- Middleware to enable side effects
+- Thunk functions that contain sync or async logic with side effects
+- Normalized state to enable looking up items by ID
+- Memoized selector functions with the Reselect library for optimizing derived data
+- The Redux DevTools Extension to view your action history and state changes
+- TypeScript types for actions, state, and other functions

+Additionally, Redux is normally used with the React-Redux library to let your React components talk to a Redux store.

+---

 # Concepts